 Julie Haynes MBACP (Reg) - Calm Space Counselling for Individuals and Couples

 Hi, welcome to my profile and thank you for taking the time to look at my details.
-I currently have availability for individuals or couples for online or telephone counselling.
+I currently have availability for individuals or couples in person, online or telephone counselling.
 I am a warm, empathic, calm and non-judgemental counsellor.
 I would like to offer you the time to talk about what is going on in your world in a calm safe space where you will be accepted warmly and truly listened to.

 I strongly believe the therapeutic relationship we build will enable you to let me see your world through your eyes.
 Then together, at your pace we can gently explore the possibilities open to you.
 Sometimes we can react to life’s experiences in an automatic learned way which we never question.
 Being more aware of these learned behaviours, thoughts and feelings can open up other possibilities, allow you to see things from a new angle, change your automatic responses to be relevant and helpful now and for your future.